GNMIDI exists in English language and in German language.

 MIDI Format 1 allows authors to create more tracks for same channel e.g. each drum instrument in a separate track.
 All drum tracks use notes on channel 10.

-MIDI Format 0 contains only 1 track that contains all channels.
 Following track could be used to merge several tracks that use same channel to a single track:

 Use GNMIDI 3 to convert the MIDI file to format 0 and then convert the result to format 1.
 This will first merge all channels to one track and then split the channels to own tracks.